-Delaware State University provides admission to qualified Delaware residents, out-of-state residents and international students based on criteria established by the Middle States Association of Colleges and Secondary Schools and the policies of the University.
+Delaware State University provides admission to qualified Delaware residents, out-of-state residents and international students based on criteria established by the Middle States Commission on Higher Education (MSCHE) and the policies of the University.
 In accordance with our mission, Delaware State University is obligated to identify the level of preparedness of the students it admits, and to establish appropriate policies that ensure accurate placement of students in courses and academic programs that provide the greatest opportunity for success in their academic pursuits.